 Moving Forward with Replatforming

 Replatforming isn’t just about lower maintenance and less load on IT teams.
-Your first and foremost goal is to improve customer satisfaction and hence boost your sales.
+Your first and foremost goal is to improve customer satisfaction and boost your sales.
 After all, 77% of consumers say that a good customer experience would influence them to spend more money with the brand.

 Contact Edvantis to receive a further consultation on replatfoming your ecommerce operations to BigCommerce.